tzok/cli2rest-bio/bpnet/README.md

 cli2rest-bio bpnet/config-pdb.yaml structure2.pdb
 ```

-This tool handles starting the container, sending requests according to `bpnet/config.yaml`, saving outputs (stdout/stderr prefixed with `bpnet-`), and cleaning up.
+This tool handles starting the container, sending requests according to the appropriate configuration file, saving outputs (stdout/stderr prefixed with `bpnet-`), and cleaning up.
 See the main [README.md](../README.md) for more details on `cli2rest-bio`.

 ## Building the Container